-The flowers, leaves, and seeds of the hibiscus are all consumable.
+The flowers, leaves, and seeds of the hibiscus are all edible.
 Most commonly, people use the leaf-like part of the flower that protects the bud as it grows, known as the calyx.
 A calyx is made up of sepals, the green petal-like structures enclosing the flower bud.
 The plural form of calyx is calyces.

 After hibiscus flowers die, their calyces become big, red, and juicy.
 Sometimes called roselle fruit or hibiscus fruit, hibiscus calyces are used in sauces, syrups, jellies, and, of course, tea infusions.